catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Project access
 ==============

-When you sign up to Catalyst Cloud and your initial project is create, the email address used in the sign up will be used for the initial user on the project and is given the ``Project Administrator`` role by default.
+When you sign up to Catalyst Cloud and your initial project is created, the email address used in the sign up will be used for the initial user on the project and is given the ``Project Administrator`` role by default.